cloudoperators/heureka/docs/ApeiroRA Reporting/apeirora-report-2025-q2.md

 #### Specific contributions to SAP (Strictly Confidential)
 > _Describe the contributions to SAP this quarter (e.g. SAP BTP, SAP AI Core, etc.), this section is important to highlight the work contributing to SAP.
 This section maybe used in other reports to highlight the projects specific contributions to SAPs success._

-Heureka (Automated Security Posture Management) - Cloud vulnerability and asset discovery
+Heureka PoC is running on SAP Cloud Infracture in Greenhouse

 ---